As we soak in the healing waters of the present moment, the chasms between sacred and mundane, bearable and unbearable, dissolve.

 As our weary minds regain their vitality, our hearts are at peace.
 Our life is no longer a problem to be solved, but an inexhaustible treasure for the benefit of all.

-Want to read another one?
+read another one?

 Enter your best email below and we'll send you our weekly support newsletter to help keep you moving forward on this journey of a lifetime.
 You can easily unsubscribe anytime.